rickbauer9482/cisco-mdt-tig/Telemetry Subscriptions/README.md

-These are the telemetry subsciptions that will be applied to your devices.
+These are the telemetry subsciptions that will be applied to your IOS-XE devices.
 You will need to change the source-address and receiver ip address to meet the needs of your environment.